directvt/vtm/doc/architecture.md

 `dtvt`     | `DirectVT Gateway`              | A lightweight truecolor text canvas depicting content received from an external dtvt-aware process.
 `vtty`     | `Teletype Console dtvt-bridge`  | A `DirectVT Gateway` hosting an external standalone `Teletype Console` process.
 It is designed to run a heavy `Teletype Console` object in the external process's address space to optimize desktop resource consumption.
 `term`     | `Terminal Emulator dtvt-bridge` | A `DirectVT Gateway` hosting an external standalone `Terminal Emulator` process.
 It is designed to run a heavy `Terminal Emulator` object in the external process's address space to optimize desktop resource consumption.
 `dtty`     | `DirectVT Gateway with TTY`     | A derivative of `DirectVT Gateway` stacked with additional limited `Teletype Console` as a controlling terminal.
-It is used for CUI applications that redirect DirectVT traffic to standard output and require user input via platform's TTY.
+It is used for CUI applications that redirect DirectVT stream to standard output and require user input via platform's TTY.
 Depending on activity the corresponding console became active for the user.
 `tile`     | `Tiling Window Manager`         | A window container with an organization of the hosting window area into mutually non-overlapping panes for nested windows.
 `site`     | `Desktop Region Marker`         | A transparent resizable frame for marking the specific desktop region for quick navigation across the borderless workspace.